 Oddly there are very few financial classes offered in most high schools.
-Parents usually are responsible for teaching their children about finances and many parents are unsure of what they should be teaching their kids and how to go about doing so.
-Financial liability affects us all, and sharing these financial tips with your kids can help breed smart-minded financial accountability.
+Financial education for kids is often neglected in any formal setting.
+It is therefore imperative that we as parents are responsible for teaching children about finances.
+However, many parents are unsure of what they should be teaching their kids and how to go about doing so.
+Financial literacy affects us all, and sharing these financial tips with your kids can help breed smart-minded financial accountability.
 Here are some tips and practices to ensure today’s kids are turning into financially fit individuals.
 The sooner you start teaching kids financial responsibility, the better!

 Tips for Teaching Kids Financial Responsibility: